 Volunteering also offers opportunities to learn new skills to people of all ages.
 Young people may find that offering their services shows a possible employer that they have the necessary work ethic and attributes to be successful in an area of interest to them, possibly leading to paid employment.
 Volunteering can help new graduates develop practical skills in their areas of academic study.
 Some corporates participate in the Employee Volunteering Programme, encouraging groups of employees to give back to their communities, while developing team skills.

 Volunteering provides many personal benefits too.
+Recent research in the UK found that volunteering improved life satisfaction, increased happiness, and reduced depression and anxiety.
 Volunteer work provides us with a sense of purpose and opportunities to connect with others, meet new people and socialise.
 Men’s Sheds (Menzshed New Zealand) offer participants opportunities to share practical skills and work on personal and community projects while developing new friendships.
 A sheddie once remarked, “Ten months ago none of us knew each other, but now it feels like we all went to kindergarten together!”
 Service clubs such as Lions, Kiwanis and Rotary offer fellowship and opportunities to contribute to projects that benefit communities.

 If you are interested in becoming a volunteer, check out the website of Volunteering New Zealand, www.volunteeringnz.org.nz.
 There are also seventeen Volunteer Centres throughout the country that you can contact by phoning 0800 865 268 or via links through the Volunteering New Zealand website.